deventropy/junit-helper/junit-helper-derby/src/site/markdown/manual/configuration.md

 *This configuration is optional for some sub-sub protocols (see specific sub-sub protocol for details).*

-The sub-sub protocol dependent path at which the database is running (database name for in memory database, relative or absolute database path for directory database) is available from the configuration using the `#getDatabasePath()` method.
+The sub-sub protocol dependent path at which the database is running (database name for in memory database, relative or absolute database path for directory database, path to the database directory in a jar file for a jar database) is available from the configuration using the `#getDatabasePath()` method.

 ## <a name="db-logging"></a>Database Error Logging